 Native, Indigenous, and First Nations Marvel Super Heroes

-Maya Lopez, a member of the Cheyenne Nation, will make her screen debut, played by Alaqua Cox, in Marvel’s upcoming Disney+ series Hawkeye before getting her own solo MCU series.
-As Echo, Maya uses her photographic reflexes to mimic anything she sees — making her a formidable adversary.
+Maya Lopez made her screen debut (played by Alaqua Cox) in Hawkeye.
+In 2023, she will also have her own MCU solo series, Echo.
+She is a member of the Cheyenne Nation and, as Echo, Maya uses her photographic reflexes to mimic anything she sees — making her a formidable fighter.
 When her father was killed by his business associate, Kingpin, he left a bloody handprint across Maya’s face.
-She wears this handprint throughout her tenure as a hero, and it can also be seen as a powerful symbol of the missing and murdered Indigenous women, girls, and Two-Spirit people.
+She wears this handprint throughout her tenure as a hero, and it can also be seen as a powerful symbol of missing and murdered Indigenous women, girls, and Two-Spirit people.

-Maya has been closely affiliated with Daredevil, she’s defeated Madame Hydra, and with the Avengers she once operated as Ronin, a guise Clint Barton also has shared.
-In addition, Maya will be getting her own solo comic series called Phoenix Song: Echo, written by Rebecca Roanhorse and Luca Maresca, after the Phoenix Force recently chose Maya to be its newest host.
-Her powers of mimicry make her potential as a hero nearly limitless.
+Maya has been closely affiliated with Daredevil, she’s defeated Madame Hydra, and with the Avengers she once operated as Ronin — a guise Clint Barton also has shared.
+As an Avenger, she also participated in the Phoenix Force’s tournament to choose a new host.
+Maya became the newest Phoenix, calling herself Thunderbird, because her powers of mimicry make her potential as a hero nearly limitless.

 John Proudstar of the Apaches is a legendary figure in the history of the X-Men.
 He was part of the second wave of X-Men (under the name Thunderbird) in 1975 that also brought in Storm, Wolverine, Nightcrawler, Colossus, Sunfire, and Banshee.
 Thunderbird’s mutant powers included super strength, stamina, and durability.
-However, true to his name, John’s tragic flaw was being driven by the need to be the best; he wanted to live up to the proud legacy of the Apache warriors before him.
+However, true to his name, John’s tragic flaw was pride.
+He wanted more than anything to honor the legacy of the Apache warriors before him.

 As it turns out, James Proudstar, John’s younger brother, would also develop similar mutant powers.
 Holding Charles Xavier and the X-Men responsible for his brother’s death, James joined Emma Frost’s Hellions and soon became a frequent opponent of the New Mutants.
 Over time, he grew connected to Dani Moonstar and decided to leave the Hellions after accepting his brother’s death.
 In retaliation, they massacred everyone on his Apache reservation.